 Her Actions Feel Unloving

 You might not be able to think of anything specific that causes you to feel as though your mother hates you.
 It could be that your feelings come from years of words and actions that you now interpret to mean your mother doesn’t love you.
-Perhaps your mom went through personal mental health-related concerns when you were a child, but those words still stuck in your mind.
-People can sometimes unfairly take out their emotions on their children.
+Perhaps your mom went through personal mental health-related concerns when you were a child.
+In such cases, people can sometimes unfairly take out their emotions on their children.
 The emotional hurt that her actions or words caused may leave you wondering whether she meant the things she said in the past.
-If this occurred when you were younger, it may feel like an unresolved concern because an apology never took place.

 When you know how you want to be loved, you can more effectively talk to your mom about how you are feeling and come up with solutions to improve things.
 If you know she is too hard on you, you can express that to her and ask her to be more sensitive.
 Remind her that not everyone appreciates tough love and that it can have real implications.
-Work to set boundaries and consider seeing a counselor or therapist together so that you can communicate more effectively.
-A mental health professional may be able to ease any worries a parent has about not giving their child tough love or give them alternate ways to strengthen their bond with you.
+Work to set boundaries, and consider seeing a counselor or therapist together so that you can communicate more effectively.

 No Quality Time Together